carlosdcg/chefbyexample_book/chapters/chapter_02_chef.md

 ![12](images/figures/12_install_chef_finished.PNG)

-Now the Chef SErver is fully operative, now we need to add the Workstation.
+Now the Chef Server is fully operative, now we need to add the Workstation.